 Non-sports specific training is delivered with a particular focus on planning and delivering practical coaching, understanding and developing a coaching philosophy as well as considering honesty and ethics.

 In 2016-17, the first year of the programme, 20 young people signed up and 12 of them completed all of the modules and their coaching placement by June 2017.
 When asked what they enjoyed most about being part of the Academy the responses included:

 - “Seeing how different coaches work and across different sports”

 - “Picking up different ideas from other people”

 - “Developing my communication skills and encouraging my players to be more creative”

 - “Learning all the skills, how to deliver and how to engage people in my session”

 What does it involve?

-All young coaches are invited to attend two training days.
-In addition, they are required to complete a minimum of ten voluntary coaching hours at their chosen community club and will also be signposted towards additional (optional) qualifications including first aid and safeguarding.
+In addition to the training day, all young coaches will be asked to complete 10 voluntary coaching hours at their chosen community or school satellite club and will be signposted towards additional training throughout the year including first aid and safeguarding.

 Find out more